Orangutan Wildlife Center

 Free-time activities

 During your time on this programme, you will receive two consecutive days off (usually Saturday and Sunday, though this cannot be guaranteed).
 As you will have most likely travelled a long way to Borneo, we always suggest taking advantage of the your spare time to explore the surrounding area, including Kubah National Park and Damai Beach, either by yourself or with your fellow volunteers.
-You can also look at visiting a long-house, meeting the Iban tribe, visiting nearby markets and social and interactive activities with locals and researchers.
-Interaction with the local communities is always encouraged to strengthen local relationships and continue to aid human animal conflict.

 Requirements

-In order to join the program you need to be at least 18 years old on the program start date.
-There might be exemptions if you can provide the permission of your legal guardian(s) or if your are accompanied by your parents.
+In order to join the program you need to be at least 17 years old on the program start date.

 Language Skills